Stay updated with Benson Oak Ventures newsletter

-Our B2C focus includes EdTech, Sports & Entertainment and FinTech & Crypto.
+Our B2C focus includes EdTech, Sports & Lifestyle and FinTech & Crypto.
 We see these fields as areas particularly ripe for disruption leveraging technical prowess, great user experience and innovative business models.

 Using technology to take out the friction from common business cases with a focus on sticky services not previously available to SMB's.